Employee’s job alternation leave

 - the employee taking job alternation leave will cope better,

 - an unemployed job seeker is given an opportunity to gain work experience in a fixed-term employment relationship, and

 - as an employer, you can obtain new competence for the work community.

 The maximum age for an employee taking job alternation leave is three years before their old age pension can start at the earliest.
 However, the maximum age does not apply to persons born before 1957.

-- Those taking job alternation leave must have a work history of at least 20 years.
+Those taking job alternation leave must have a work history of at least 20 years and must have worked for the same employer continuously for at least 13 months.
+This period can include an unpaid period of absence of a maximum of 30 days.
 The work history will be reviewed by the payer of the job alternation allowance, i.e., an unemployment fund or Kela.

-- has been registered as an unemployed jobseeker in the TE services for a minimum of 90 days during the 14 months preceding the substitution, or
+- has been registered as an unemployed jobseeker in the TE Services for a minimum of 90 days during the 14 months preceding the substitution,

 - is under the age of 30 and has graduated with a vocational or higher education degree less than a year ago, or